webong/hngstellar/README.md

 # hngstellar

 This is a NodeJS api based on the Stellar JS SDK.
+All route endpoints are contained in app_server/routes/index.js.
+All controllers for the endpoints are contained in app_server/controllers/api.js.
 The useful endpoints are:

 # /api/createAccount
 This endpoint creates a Stellar account and funds it with 10,000 xlm, pays 9,999 xlm to the admin acct and returns a JSON response containing the account id and secret.